 It’s quite normal and routine for military personnel to move and relocate, often numerous times, which can cause considerable disruption to a child’s education.
 As a result, when military children reach the age of 8, it’s possible for their parents to begin applying for an allowance to help with boarding school fees.
 This allowance is referred to as the Continuity of Education Allowance (CEA).

-Who is Entitled to CEA Allowance?
+Who is Entitled to Continuity of Education Allowance?

 In order to claim CEA funding, your family should be aware of the following requirements: